ublk-org/libublk-rs/README.md

 ## Quick Start

-Follows one totally working 2-queue ublk-null target which is built over libublk 0.1, and each queue depth is 64, and each IO\'s max buffer size is 512KB.

-Ublk block device(/dev/ublkbN) is created after the code is run.
+Follows one 2-queue ublk-null target which is built over libublk, ublk block device(/dev/ublkbN) is created after the code is run.
 And the device will be deleted after terminating this process by ctrl+C.

 ``` rust
 use libublk::{ctrl::UblkCtrlBuilder, io::UblkDev, io::UblkQueue};